28 Free things to do in Hilton Head, SC & Budget Tips

 Admission is free, though some educational programs happen each day that require a small fee if you wish to attend them.

-Throughout the museum, you can learn about the area’s natural history and visit historic buildings.
+You can learn about the area’s natural history and visit historic buildings throughout the museum.

 Go Inside the Hilton Head Branch Library

-If you’re a lover of books and want to stay indoors for a bit, head to the Hilton Head Brand Library, the island’s main library.
+If you love books and want to stay indoors, head to the Hilton Head Brand Library, the island’s main library.

 The library also hosts many free events and programs throughout the year, which you can attend if interested.